0SINTr/DHushCP/README.md

 ## 🔄 Communication Flow

 1. **Initial Exchange:**
-   - **Client:**
+   - **Initiator:**
      - Generates a unique session ID.
      - Detects and selects the active wireless interface.
-     - Releases any existing IP address on the interface.
+     - Generates an ECC key pair (private/public keys).
      - Generates RSA key pair (public/private keys).
-     - Fragments and embeds its public key, DHushCP-ID (option 224), and session ID (option 225) into the DHCP Discover packet.
+     - Embeds its public key, DHushCP-ID (option 224), and session ID (option 225) into the DHCP Discover packet.
-     - Sends the DHCP Discover packet and waits for a legitimate DHCP Offer from the server.
+     - Sends the DHCP Discover packet and waits for the Responder's public key.

-   - **Server:**
+   - **Responder:**
      - Listens for DHCP Discover packets with option 224 set to DHushCP-ID.
      - Upon receiving a valid DHCP Discover (option 224 set to DHushCP-ID), extracts the session ID from option 225.
-     - Extracts and reassembles the client's public RSA key from the DHCP options.
+     - Extracts and reassembles the Initiator's public ECC key from the correct DHCP option.
-     - Generates its own RSA key pair.
+     - Generates its own ECC key pair.
-     - Fragments and embeds its public key, DHushCP-ID, and the extracted session ID into the DHCP Offer packet.
+     - Embeds its public key, DHushCP-ID, and the extracted session ID into a DHCP Discover packet.
-     - Sends the DHCP Offer packet back to the client and waits for a legitimate DHCP Request.
+     - Sends the DHCP Discover packet back to the Initiator.

 2. **Message Transmission:**
-   - **Client:**
+   - **Initiator:**
-     - Receives the DHCP Offer from the server.
-     - Extracts and reassembles the server's public RSA key from DHCP options.
+     - Receives the Responder's public key from the DHCP Discover packet.
+     - Derives the shared AES key using its private ECC key and the Responder's public ECC key.
      - Prompts the user to input a message.
-     - Encrypts the message using the server's public RSA key.
+     - Encrypts the message using the shared AES key with AES-GCM and appends a SHA-256 checksum.
-     - Generates a checksum for the encrypted message.
+     - Embeds the encrypted message with the checksum and session ID into a DHCP Discover packet.
      - Fragments and embeds the encrypted message with the checksum and session ID into the DHCP Request packet.
-     - Sends the DHCP Request packet and waits for a DHCP Ack from the server.
+     - Sends the DHCP Discover packet containing the encrypted message.

-   - **Server:**
+   - **Responder:**
-     - Receives and validates the DHCP Request packet by checking options 224 and 225.
+     - Receives the encrypted DHCP Discover packet from the Initiator.
-     - Reassembles and decrypts the client's message using its own private RSA key.
+     - Reassembles and decrypts the message using the shared AES key.
-     - Displays the decrypted message to the server user.
+     - Displays the decrypted message to the Responder user.
-     - Prompts the server user to press Enter to confirm reading the message.
-     - Prompts the server user to input a reply.
+     - Prompts the Responder user to input a reply.
-     - Encrypts the reply using the client's public RSA key.
+     - Encrypts the reply using the shared AES key with AES-GCM and appends a SHA-256 checksum.
+     - Embeds the encrypted reply with the checksum and session ID into a DHCP Discover packet.
      - Generates a checksum for the encrypted reply.
      - Fragments and embeds the encrypted reply with the checksum and session ID into the DHCP Ack packet.
-     - Sends a DHCP Ack packet back to the client.
+     - Sends the DHCP Discover packet containing the encrypted reply.
-     - Waits for a DHCP Release packet from the client.

 3. **Finalization:**
-   - **Client:**
+   - **Initiator:**
-     - Receives the DHCP Ack from the server.
+     - Receives the encrypted DHCP Discover packet containing the Responder's reply.
-     - Reassembles and decrypts the server's reply using its private RSA key.
+     - Decrypts the reply using the shared AES key.
-     - Displays the message to the user.
+     - Displays the decrypted reply message to the Initiator user.
-     - Waits for the user to press Enter to confirm reading the message.
-     - Sends a DHCP Release packet and performs cleanup (deleting RSA keys, clearing logs, clearing the screen etc.).
+     - Upon request, performs cleanup by deleting encryption keys, clearing system logs, and resetting the terminal.

-   - **Server:**
+   - **Responder:**
-     - Receives the DHCP Release packet.
+     - Receives the DHCP Discover sent by the Initiator.
-     - Automatically performs cleanup by taking the same steps as the client and terminates the session.
+     - Upon request, performs cleanup by deleting encryption keys, clearing system logs, and resetting the terminal.

 ## 🕵️ **Example Use Case for DHushCP**